Carinsurance.com Insights

 In Kentucky, minimum car insurance requirements include $25,000 of bodily injury liability per person, $50,000 of bodily injury liability per accident and $25,000 of property damage liability.

-Drivers in Kentucky must be aware of the minimum insurance coverage requirements to stay compliant.
+Drivers in Kentucky must be aware of the minimum car insurance requirements to remain legally compliant.

 Liability-only car insurance in Kentucky